LabZDjee/waeco-cool-power-m50u/README.md

 ![](waeco-coolpower-m50u-12.png)

-A red monitoring LED will turn on when connection is active and a pulse flashing will appear when circuity disconnects the downstream load
+A red monitoring LED will turn on when connection is active and a pulse flashing (period 500 ms, duty cycle 10%) will appear when circuity disconnects the downstream load

 Note: this device was purchased in 2017 and as of writing (mid-2019) *WAECO* is now *[DOMETIC](https://www.dometic.com)*